Community support helps fast internet succeed - BC Local News

 When Ryan moved to Kaslo in 2001 the only internet provider was Telus “and the only connection was copper DSL,” he said.

-Currently, Telus’ home internet service in the area is delivered with copper infrastructure, said company spokesperson Doug Self.
+Currently, Telus’ home internet service in Burns Lake is delivered with copper infrastructure, said company spokesperson Doug Self.

 By the time Ryan joined KiN in 2012 it was involved in building optical internet fibre.